Frequently Asked Questions

 What is the cost of an emergency visit?

 We start with the emergency exam charge.
 Once the veterinarian on duty examines your pet, we will generate an estimate for the expected scope and cost of diagnostics and/or treatment.
-Once approved, we ask that you leave a deposit equal to the low end of the estimate.
+Once approved, we ask that you leave a deposit equal to the high end of the estimate.
 If your pet is hospitalized, we will contact you regularly to keep you apprised of your pet’s progress as well as any changes to the treatment plan and associated costs.

 What forms of payment do you accept?